AllieRays/dev-assessment/exercises/001-exercise-create-local.md

 You need to run Cmder as an administrator

 run the following command
-vagrant plugin install vagrant-vbguest \
-** Versions: Make sure you're running the latest releases of Vagrant, VirtualBox, and Ansible—as of early 2019, Drupal VM recommends: Vagrant 2.2.x, VirtualBox 6.0.x, and Ansible 2.7.x \
 `vagrant plugin install vagrant-vbguest` \
  `vagrant plugin install vagrant-hostsupdater`